ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Altibase Heartbeat User's Guide.md

 ####  Failover Execution File

 Make the necessary changes to the contents of the altibaseFailureEvent.sh and remoteNodeFailureEvent.sh files in the \$ALTI_HBP_HOME/bin directory.
-You can also write an application program for Failover, put the execution binary into the $ALTI_HBP_HOME/bin directory and then set the environment variables.
+The user can also write an application program for Failover, put the execution binary into the $ALTI_HBP_HOME/bin directory and then set the environment variables.

 #### Starting aheartbeat